 1. Purpose

-1.1 This Technical Airworthiness Authority (TAA) Advisory provides guidance to Maintenance Organizations seeking TAA authorization to waive specific knowledge, skills or experience “eligibility” requirements for maintainers being authorized to perform and/or certify maintenance or carry out aircraft release.
+1.1 This Technical Airworthiness Authority (TAA) Advisory provides guidance to Maintenance Organizations seeking TAA authorization to waive specific knowledge, skills or experience “eligibility” requirements for maintainers being authorized to perform airworthiness-related tasks and airworthiness functions.
+This may include the execution and signing for work performed and/or Maintenance Release Authority (MRA) and Aircraft Release Authority (ARA).

 2. Applicability

-2.1 This TAA Advisory applies to AMOs who are seeking relief from technical airworthiness requirements in assigning authority to their technicians to perform maintenance and/or execute MRA or ARA on DND/CAF aircraft.
+2.1 This TAA Advisory applies to Acceptable Maintenance Organizations (AMOs) who are seeking relief from technical airworthiness requirements in assigning authority to their technicians to perform maintenance, as well as sign for maintenance and/or execute MRA or ARA on Department of Defence and the Canadian Armed Forces (DND/CAF) aircraft.
 This TAA Advisory may be used when a waiver request, submitted to the TAA, can demonstrate that the assignment will not affect safety or reduce it below a level that is acceptable to the TAA.

 3. Related Materials